ROCm/Tensile/docs/src/how-to/contribution-guidelines.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: contributing to Tensile, GEMM, Tensor
+  :keywords: contributing to Tensile, GEMM, Tensor, Tensile contribution guidelines
 .. highlight:: none

 .. _contribution-guidelines: